LabEG/first-di/README.md

 }
 ```

-Extension DI:
+Extension DI
 ------

 First DI using OOP and SOLID design principles.
-Each part of DI can be overrided or extended after inheritance from base class.
+Each part of DI can be override or extende after inheritance from base class.

 ```typescript
 import { DI } from "first-di";